SazidulAlam47/product-nexus-backend/README.md

 ## 🚀 Live Demo

-The API is currently deployed in digitalOcean and accessible at:
+The API is currently deployed in DigitalOcean and accessible at:

 - **HTTP**: http://167.71.210.71:8000
 - **HTTPS**: https://enemies-porter-sense-tumor.trycloudflare.com